 High temps means it's time to head to the pool for swimming, splashing, AND sliding!

-Here are our picks for the five best water slides in the Greater Tucson area.
+Here are our picks for the best water slides in the Greater Tucson area - listed in alphabetical order.

 The 143-foot "Sliderock" water slide at El Conquistador Tucson is designed for children over 42 inches in height.
 For younger children that don't meet the height requirement, the resort's children's pool - "Shallow Springs" - is shaped like a fish with interactive water features in the tail.
 The pools are open year-round and temperatures are kept 82° - 84°.